 (Hint: they don’t matter!
 My experience: small backpack size is the most critical “feature.”
 If you get that part right, you don’t need to stress about the bells and whistles.
 Every travel backpack has both awesome and annoying bits.)

 Okay, okay.
 Y’all are obsessed with which small backpack is perfect for global travel.
 Fine.
 Here are the RTW travel backpack options I know about.
 I continue to add new rucksacks as I come across them & as readers write in or comment.

 First-time seekers of the world’s best backpack often hit information overload straightaway.
 How do you know where to start?
 Is there a big difference between a 40L bag and a 55L one?
 What do cubic inch numbers mean?
 2,000 Cubic Inches?
 That sounds enormous!

-I teamed up with a few awesome folks to make you a video explaining what all the numbers mean and packing various bag sizes so you can see what they actually look like.
+I teamed up with a few awesome folks to make you a video explaining what all the numbers mean and showing how much gear fits in various bag sizes so you can see what they actually look like.

 As for the list of best travel backpacks here, I’ve divided them roughly into three size categories:

 The travel backpack group for lovers of minimalist RTW packing lists

 If I were the world’s dictator, every RTW travel backpack would be this size.
 Nearly all experienced globetrotters agree – light is best, buying “maybe” trip items as you need doesn’t cost more, minimalist packing saves you financially and mentally.
 This article explains the latter.

 Each travelpack here comes in healthily below carry-on limit: